Xposed-Modules-Repo/org.hello.coolapk/README.md

-# FuckCoolapk
+# FuckCoolapk R

-### The setting ui in the settings activity of Coolapk.
+### The setting ui is in the settings activity of Coolapk.

 Requirements:

 ```
 latest LSPosed
 ```

 Supported version: only support Coolapk with 360jiagu and always support the latest version if I still developing this module.

-Some features may not work in some versions of Coolapk so test it yourself.
+Some features may not work in some versions of Coolapk, so test it yourself.

 This module has these features:

 - No News Feed Ads